robot-perception-group/AirCap/packages/simulation/my_firefly_training/README.md

 ```

 ### 3. Export aircap environment variables to .bashrc and Run setup script to download all dependencies for aircap
-Export AIRCAP_PATH to the path of the git repository you just downloaded as shown below.
+** export "AIRCAP_PATH" to the path of the git repository you just downloaded as shown below.\ **
-Export AIRCAPDIR to the path where all aircaprl packages need to be installed as shown below.
-We recommend setting this to is /home/${USER}/aircaprl as seen below.
+** export AIRCAPDIR to the path where all aircaprl packages need to be installed as shown below.
+We recommend setting this to  /home/${USER}/aircaprl as seen below. **
 ```
 echo "export AIRCAP_PATH=<"FILL_THE_PATH_TO_AIRCAP_GIT_REPOSITORY">" >> ~/.bashrc
 echo "export AIRCAPDIR=/home/$USER/aircaprl" >> ~/.bashrc